European Design Awards: Categories

-There are 35 award categories, in seven groups, covering branding, packaging, exhibition design, typography, digital design, illustration and self-promotion, among others.
+There are 47 award categories, in nine groups, covering branding, packaging, exhibition design, typography, digital design, illustration and self-promotion, among others.
 There are also three special distinctions: Agency of the year, Best of show and Jury prize.

 European Design Agency of the year

 The top accolade in the ED-Awards is every time, the distinction bestowed upon the most (creatively) successful studio of the continent.
 This title has so far been awarded to: